pac4j/pac4j/documentation/docs/clients.md

   for (String role: roles.split(",")) {
     profile.addRole(role);
   }
-  return profile;
+  return Optional.of(profile);
 };
 client.addAuthorizationGenerator(authGen);
 ```

-And you can add as many authorization generators as you want using the `addAuthorizationGenerator` method or a list of authorization generators using the `setAuthorizationGenerators` method.
+You can add as many authorization generators as you want using the `addAuthorizationGenerator` method or a list of authorization generators using the `setAuthorizationGenerators` method.

-In fact, the `AuthorizationGenerator` component can be used to do more than just computing roles and permissions, like defining the remember-me nature of a profile based on a remember-me checkbox of a form (see: [`RememberMeAuthorizationGenerator`](https://github.com/pac4j/pac4j/blob/master/pac4j-http/src/main/java/org/pac4j/http/authorization/generator/RememberMeAuthorizationGenerator.java)).

 ---